omarkhairy21/back_end_test/README.md

 ## Description

-This is a simple Treasure Hunt API that allows users to buy products and get change back.
+This is a simple Treasure Hunt API that allows users to create a treasure hunt and add products to it.

 ## Tech Stack

 - NestJS
 - TypeORM
-- SQLite
+- Postgres

 # System Requirements